All Episodes

 I don't mind the United States contributing.

-I I don't like Putin.
+I don't like Putin.

-But this is now devolved into a US uh Russia proxy war because I uh uh of an obsession of Joe Biden only to deal with with this front of conflict around the world, but pretty much putting all the pressure on the victims of terror in the Middle East.
+He's a thug, a murderer, and a dictator, but this is now devolved into a U.S.-Russia proxy war because of an obsession of Joe Biden only to deal with this front of conflict around the world, but pretty much putting all the pressure on the victims of terror in the Middle East.

-I I don't understand the calculation there.
+I don't understand the calculation there.

-No, that's exactly right, putting all the pressure on Israel.
+Putting all the pressure on Israel.

-Meanwhile, this bill, in addition to sending sixty plus billion dollars to Ukraine, this bill sends up to nine and a half billion dollars that could go.
+Meanwhile, this bill, in addition to sending $60-plus billion dollars to Ukraine, this bill sends up to $9.5 billion that could go, up to that amount, could go to Hamas.

-There is no sending aid, even humanitarian aid to Gaza without helping Hamas in a real material way.
+There is no sending aid, even humanitarian aid, to Gaza without helping Hamas in a real material way.

-so we've got this whole thing backwards.
+And so we've got this whole thing backwards.

-And when a non-proxy war is fought against a nuclear armed adversary, that's kind of scary.
+And when a non-proxy war is fought against a nuclear-armed adversary, that's kind of scary.

 But we've got to really consider that carefully, which hasn't been done here.

 And by the way, this spending spree is unpopular and has been for at least six months everywhere in America, perhaps except Washington, D.C.
-Quick break more with Utah Senator Mike Lee, and then your call's coming up toll free today.
+Quick break more with Utah Senator Mike Lee, and then your call's coming up toll-free today.

 We continue with Utah Senator Mike Lee, who's with us.

-Uh, we'll get to your calls at the bottom of the half hour.
+We'll get to your calls at the bottom of the half hour.

-800 941 Sean is our number.
+800-941-Sean is our number.

 So you don't have a united caucus there.

-However, there is power that you do have, and for example, a Senate rule requiring 60 votes to bring debate to a close, and Schumer has a razor-thin majority in the in the Senate.
+And for example, a Senate rule requiring 60 votes to bring debate to a close.

-And, you know, in in that sense, I would think that Republicans, if they united in your body, would be able to stop a lot of this, but they don't seem willing to do it there either.
+And, you know, in that sense, I would think that Republicans, if they united in your body, would be able to stop a lot of this, but they don't seem willing to do it there either.

 No, that's exactly right.